Clinical Leadership Team

 Lorraine R. Freedle, Ph.D.

-Dr. Lorraine R. Freedle is a board certified Pediatric and School Neuropsychologist with over 25 years experience in clinical practice and administration in children’s behavioral health.
-She has extensive experience treating young people and their families impacted by trauma, loss, substance abuse, ADHD, mood disturbances, TBI, and a variety of neurodevelopmental and learning disorders through evidence-based practices.
+Dr. Lorraine R. Freedle is a board certified Pediatric and School Neuropsychologist with over 25 years experience in clinical practice and administration in children’s behavioral health and experiential therapy.
+She has extensive experience treating young people and their families impacted by trauma, loss, substance abuse, ADHD, mood disturbances, TBI, and a variety of neurodevelopmental and learning disorders through evidence-based practices and experiential learning.
 She is also a gifted clinical administrator and staff development specialist committed to developing high performing teams.

 Lorraine combines her education and experience into a “whole brain” approach to learning and development.
 She is passionate about building resilience by fully understanding a young person’s strengths and needs and tailoring treatment accordingly.
-She asserts that multi-sensory treatments are critical in maximizing growth, balance, and learning potential.
+She asserts that multi-sensory and experiential treatments are critical in maximizing growth, balance, and learning potential.
+She has integrated wilderness therapy into her work since 1990, when she first took her clients on an expedition to Molokai.
+She states, “We become better connected to ourselves, others and the world around us through direct experiences with nature.”

 Lorraine was most attracted to Pacific Quest’s whole-person, nature-based model.
 She states, “A lot of programs talk about such an approach, but PQ actually harnesses the power of nature and practices complete wellness, with qualified staff working together on every aspect.
 PQ works because it is an individualized, comprehensive and neurodevelopmentally-informed approach.
 Everyone’s brain works differently.
 At PQ we can design strategies that reach our students and move them through a deep and lasting change process.”

-Lorraine is married to Shannon, her “ku’uipo” of 25 years.
+Lorraine is married to Shannon, her “ku’uipo” of 26 years.
 She has two children.
-Her son, Ryan, attends medical school at Indiana University and her daughter, Angelica, attends college at the University of Hawai’i.
-Lorraine enjoys fitness, writing, travel, and exploring the wonders of the Big Island of Hawai’i.
+Her son, Ryan, recently graduated medical school and is completing his residency in neurology at Saint Louis University in Missouri.
+Her daughter, Angelica, attends college at the University of Hawai’i.
+Lorraine enjoys golf, fitness, writing, travel, and exploring the wonders of the Big Island of Hawai’i.

 Jason Adams, Ph.D.